Dryburgh Abbey, or at least what remains of it, lies a short distance from the Scottish Borders village of St Boswells.

 The white robed monks were Premonstratensians, originally from northern France but probably came to Scotland from what is now Northumberland in northern England.

 The Chapter House is remarkably well preserved and the status of the room is obvious to the visitor.
-Its grand entrance and size demonstrate its importance to the order.
-Second only to the church it was the room where the business of the day was carried out, tasks were allocated, sins confessed and matters of discipline were attended to.
+The grand entrance and size demonstrate its importance to the order.
+Second, only to the church, it was the room where the business of the day was carried out, tasks were allocated, sins confessed and matters of discipline were attended to.

 There were a number of architectural changes made to the building over the years; for example, in the fourteenth century, the windows on the ground floor were enlarged causing the fireplace to be moved to the opposite wall.

 No further major alterations were made and the room retains its appearance to this day.

 A short walk through a barrel-vaulted passage takes you to the novices’ day room where the novice master would give instructions to the new members of the order.